jforissier/optee_build/README.rst

 **WARNING**:

 This Git is **experimental**.
-It is an ongoing attempt at rewriting the official OP-TEE build repositories (https://github.com/OP-TEE/build and https://github.com/OP-TEE/manifest) using Git submodules instead of Google's `repo` tool.
-It may be incomplete, outdated, or even totally broken.
+It is a re-write of the official OP-TEE build repositories (https://github.com/OP-TEE/build and https://github.com/OP-TEE/manifest) using Git submodules instead of Google's `repo` tool.
+I use it for my everyday work on OP-TEE on HiKey, HiKey960 and QEMU (mostly), so you can expect these platforms to just work, although things might be a bit outdated compared to the official Gits (for instance, this repository does not use buildroot and CMake introduced recently in manifest.git and build.git).

 --------------------------------------------------------------------------------